r52/pta-next/README.md

 PTA-Next is yet another simple, no frills price checking tool based on [PoE-TradeMacro](https://github.com/PoE-TradeMacro/POE-TradeMacro) that operates on the [Official Path of Exile Trade](https://www.pathofexile.com/trade) site.
 PTA-Next is the revamped version of [PTA](https://github.com/r52/PTA).

-It also comes with a [MercuryTrade](https://github.com/Exslims/MercuryTrade) style trade notification UI.
+It also includes a [MercuryTrade](https://github.com/Exslims/MercuryTrade) style [trade notification UI](https://github.com/r52/pta-next/wiki#trade-ui).

 **PTA-Next is currently still in early development stages.
 Expect crashes, bugs, and whole lot of things that may not work quite right.**